-When loading heavy cargo/contents into the any storage area, you MUST have the stabilizer jacks in down position for any vehicle movement for support.
-CRC's should be hooked to tow vehicle.
+When loading heavy cargo/contents into the storage area, you MUST have the stabilizer jacks in down position for any vehicle movement for support.
+CRC's should be hooked to tow vehicle while loading front cargo area.

 Since Toy Haulers are designed and built to carry cargo in the rear portion of the unit, special care must be exercised in loading to prevent potential handling concerns.